 To verify, try disabling all third-party antimalware applications and see if this resolves the problem.

 If doing this solves your problem, you may have to re-install the third-party application.
 If not, move on to the next step.

 - Go to Start, type gpedit.msc, and press Enter.

 - This should open the Local Group Policy Editor; navigate to this path:

-- If you see an option called Turn off Windows Defender Antivirus on the right hand side, go ahead and double-click on it.
+- If you see an option called Turn off Microsoft Defender Antivirus on the right-hand side, go ahead and double-click on it.

 - If this is set to Enabled, change it to Not Configured.

 You could have accidentally turned off Windows Defender when using the Group Policy Editor.
 Also, a malware could have accessed the Group Policy Editor and done so.
 To verify this, try the steps above.